ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning-preparing.rst

 It is recommended to make sure the tail functions properly before proceeding with tuning pitch and roll.
 Below are the suggested settings for yaw.

 ..
 Note::  UAV helicopters, as opposed to sport helicopters, will usually be running low headspeed and higher disc loading.
 With a mechanically driven tail this also means lower than normal tail speed and reduced tail authority.
-If your helicopter meets this description, it is recommended to set :ref:`ATC_RAT_YAW_VFF<ATC_RAT_YAW_VFF>` to 0.05 before the first test hover.
+If your helicopter meets this description, it is recommended to set :ref:`ATC_RAT_YAW_FF<ATC_RAT_YAW_FF__AC_AttitudeControl_Heli>` to 0.05 before the first test hover.

 +----------------------------------------------------------------------+----------+
 | :ref:`ATC_ACCEL_Y_MAX<ATC_ACCEL_Y_MAX>`                              | 80000    |